NathanBaldwin/my-portfolio-site/README.md

 In order to create the handwriting animation on the 'home' page, I created an SVG graphic in Adobe Illustrator, creating a path that covered the font, and then making the font into a clipping mask over this path.
 I used GreenSock to animate the 'revealing' of this path under the clipping mask.

-Even though it is admittedly a bit overkill for this project, I wanted to become more familiar with Angular UI-Router.
+Even though it's admittedly a bit overkill for this project, I wanted to become more familiar with Angular UI-Router.
 Thus, I employed UI-Router's view changes and state changes to architect the portfolio section of the site.

+I deployed this site via Digital Ocean using NGINX.

 Up next: make it completely mobile friendly!